Monday’s ‘Days Of Our Lives’ Spoilers: Rafe Wants To Know Who Jordan’s Baby Daddy Is

 Meanwhile, Days of Our Lives viewers will also see Jennifer Horton (Melissa Reeves) be completely shocked by Eve Donovan’s (Kassie DePaiva) bombshell of being engaged to Jack Deveraux (Matthew Ashford).

-Jen will be heartbroken that Eve and Jack are set to tie the knot, especially because Jack is the love of her life, and he does’t remember anything about their life together due to his amnesia.
+Jen will be heartbroken that Eve and Jack are set to tie the knot, especially because Jack is the love of her life, and he doesn’t remember anything about their life together due to his amnesia.

 Eve is taking advantage of Jack, and Jen knows it.
 She’ll have to devise a plan to keep Jack from marrying Eve, and she’ll draw on the couple’s past together for inspiration.